 Ingrid Law (born New York State, 1970) writes books for children.
 Savvy received a 2009 Newbery Honor Award, and many children like Scumble as well.
 Children can learn more at: Ingrid Law.

-Kentucky Derby is today!
+Kentucky Derby should be today, but it is not!
+It will occur on September 5.
 Also called “The Run for the Roses,” the Derby began in 1875.
 The track is 1.25 miles long, and the race lasts about two minutes.
 The race takes place at Churchill Downs in Louisville, Kentucky.
 Children can learn more at: Kentucky Derby.

 Hudson’s Bay Company was organized in 1670.
 Originally a fur trading business, at one point it owned 15% of all North American land.
 The company still exists, but it sells clothing instead of furs.